transitland/mapzen-gtfs/README.md

 A simple GTFS library.

-This package is used internally to read and process GTFS files and to create OnestopIds.
+This package is used internally to read and process GTFS files.